 Evidence-based Management is an approach that helps to increase decision making quality

 Evidence-based Management doesn’t provide answers to specific business problems.
-This makes Evidence-based Management also different to many of the management trends and fads that promise to solve business problems by following receipt like models and organizational interventions.
+This also makes Evidence-based Management different to many of the management trends and fads that promise to solve business problems by following recipes like pre-determined models or organizational interventions.
 Instead, Evidence-based Management is an approach that helps us to reflect on how we make decisions and gives guidance on how to improve our decision-making quality.
 How does Evidence-based Management work?

-Evidence-based Management has critical thinking in its heart and point towards four types of evidence
+Evidence-based management has critical thinking in its heart and points towards four types of evidence.

-CQ which stand for Collaboration Quotient is an Evidence-based Management learning platform for executives, managers and professionals.
+CQ, which stands for Collaboration Quotient, is an Evidence-based Management learning platform for executives, managers and professionals.
 It offers trainings, seminars and courses for management practitioners from various backgrounds that target at solving pressing business problems following an agile and evidence-based approach.
-Besides offering trainings, seminars and courses, CQ provides a search feature that allows you to find Dossier which translate years of social science research into distilled, practical advice that is both empirically supported and easy to comprehend.
+Besides offering trainings, seminars and courses, CQ provides a search feature that allows you to find Dossiers, which translate years of social science research into distilled, practical advice that is both empirically supported and easy to comprehend.

 ScienceForWork is a webblog that publishes evidence-summaries in the area of human resource management and leadership.
-It is a great place to look for key take-aways from research findings that really make a difference.
+It is a great place to look for key take-aways from research findings that really make a difference in daily management practice.

 Baba, Vishwanath V.; HakemZadeh, Farimah (2012): Toward a theory of evidence based decision making.
 In: Management Decision 50 (5), S. 832–867.
 DOI: 10.1108/00251741211227546.